SilverClawsNg/OutScribed/README.md

 #### 4.8.4 Work flow
 * Receives request
 * Gets Account by Id.
-If no record found, returns response
+If null, returns response
 * If PhotoBase64 is not null, Generate a new Filename, Save file to DigitalOcean Space
 * Update Title, Bio, IsAnnonymous, EmailAddress where not null
 * Create and attach a new Notification of enum:ProfileUpdated